mattelvin888/QAA-Module3-UnitTest-Actions-Solution/README.md

 ## Workflow Structure
 The workflow follows the standard Github Actions workflow structure.
 After setting the name, the triggers are defined - in this case pushes to the main branch and manual invocation will trigger the workflow.
-The workflow has one job, with three steps: first the repository is checked out, the github actions java-setup module is used to configure a JDK installation, which includes maven, and then the unit tests are run via `maven clean test`
+The workflow has one job, with six steps:
+* The repository is checked out using actions/checkout
+* The JDK is configured, using actions/java-setup
+* Maven is used to run the unit tests, and the output of this is saved to a logfile
+* Maven is then used to package the compiled source code into a jar file
+* The test log and jar file are copied into an artifacts directory
+* The artifacts directory is saved as a build artifact using actions/upload-artifact

 ## Java Issues
 A few issues with the original reference solutions had to be overcome to run the tests using Actions: